top of page

 Reading

-Your child doesn't have to have read all of Shakespeare’s plays but being comfortable with longer texts, such as novels, short stories and even newspaper articles, really helps.
+Reading is crucial for success, not just in English but in all subjects.
+Your child doesn't need to have read all of Shakespeare’s plays.
+However, being comfortable with longer texts, such as novels, short stories and even newspaper articles, really helps.

-Encourage your child to read daily but keep it enjoyable.
-A variety of genres works well and it's perfectly fine (even encouraged!) for them to reread their favourite books.
-Familiarity builds confidence.
+Encourage your child to read daily while keeping it enjoyable.
+A variety of genres works well, and it's perfectly fine (even encouraged) for them to reread their favourite books.

-Local libraries often offer free audiobook downloads through apps like Libby or BorrowBox, and services like Audible sometimes have free trials or special offers.
+Local libraries often offer free audiobook downloads through apps like Libby or BorrowBox.
+Services like Audible sometimes have free trials or special offers.

-If they’re studying a particular book or play at school, you could also watch a film or TV version together.
-It’s not cheating: it’s just another way to bring the story to life and help it stick.
+If they’re studying a particular book or play at school, consider watching a film or TV version together.
+It’s not cheating; it’s another way to bring the story to life and help it stick.

 Writing